How to Become an Agricultural or Food Scientist

 Agricultural and food scientists need at least a bachelor’s degree from an accredited postsecondary institution, although many earn advanced degrees.
 Some animal scientists earn a doctor of veterinary medicine (DVM) degree.

-Every state has a land-grant college that offers agricultural science degrees.
+Every state has at least one land-grant college that offers agricultural science degrees.
 Many other colleges and universities also offer agricultural science degrees or related courses.
-Soil and plant scientists typically need a bachelor's degree in agriculture or a related field, such as biology, chemistry, or physics, or in a related engineering specialty also may qualify people for many agricultural science jobs.
+Soil and plant scientists typically need a bachelor's degree in agriculture or a related field, such as biology, chemistry, and physics, or in a related engineering specialty also may qualify people for many agricultural science jobs.

 Undergraduate coursework for food scientists and technologists and for soil and plant scientists typically includes biology, chemistry, botany, and plant conservation.
 Students preparing to be food scientists take courses such as food chemistry, food analysis, food microbiology, food engineering, and food-processing operations.
 Students preparing to be soil and plant scientists take courses in plant pathology, soil chemistry, entomology (the study of insects), plant physiology, and biochemistry.

-Undergraduate students in agricultural and food sciences typically gain a strong foundation in their field, with an emphasis on teamwork, internships, and research opportunities.
-In addition to science coursework, undergraduates sometimes take humanities courses, which help them develop good communication skills, and computer courses, which can familiarize them with common programs and databases.
+Undergraduate students in agricultural and food sciences typically gain a strong foundation in their specialty, with an emphasis on teamwork through internships and research opportunities.
+Students also are encouraged to take humanities courses, which can help them develop good communication skills, and computer courses, which can familiarize them with common programs and databases.

-Many people with bachelor's degrees in agricultural sciences find work in related jobs rather than becoming an agricultural or food scientist.
-For example, a bachelor's degree in agricultural science is a useful background for farming, ranching, agricultural inspection, farm credit institutions, or companies that make or sell feed, fertilizer, seed, or farm equipment.
+Many people with bachelor’s degrees in agricultural sciences find work in related jobs rather than becoming an agricultural or food scientist.
+For example, a bachelor’s degree in agricultural science is a useful background for farming, ranching, agricultural inspection, farm credit institutions, or companies that make or sell feed, fertilizer, seed, or farm equipment.
 Combined with coursework in business, agricultural and food science could be a good background for managerial jobs in farm-related or ranch-related businesses.
 For more information, see the profile on farmers, ranchers, and other agricultural managers.